Bid/Job Announcement Sanitation Clerk DSS

 SELECTION REQUIREMENTS

 This position requires applicants to successfully pass a written job knowledge exam and complete an interview.
-Test results will be sent out by the Department of Human Resources after test results have been analyzed and compiled.
-Candidates who pass the exam will be selected to interview.
+Test results will be sent out by the Department of Human Resources after the test results have been analyzed and compiled.
+Candidates who pass the exam will be selected for an interview.
 The interviewed bidders receiving a passing score on the exam and possessing the qualifications best suited to fulfill the responsibilities of the position will be selected in seniority order according to the collective bargaining agreement.

 Preference will be given to external candidates possessing the following: